conan-io/conan-io.github.io/_posts/2026-04-20-Introducing-conan-py-build.markdown

 that brings Conan's C/C++ dependency management directly into the Python wheel build.

-The project is still in active development, and we are releasing it now to gather early feedback.
-We would love for you to try it and tell us what you think.
+The project is currently in beta and under active development.
+We are releasing it now to gather early feedback, and we would love for you to try it and tell us what you think.

 ## What is conan-py-build?